 There was also a great deal of change at my work, new strategies, new plans and a request for me to take on more responsibility.
 I could barely hold my own head up, let support my family and now more work.

 Work knew what was going on in my personal life and provided some level of flexibility but only when it suited them.
 When I was primary carer for my dad, I asked to have meetings clumped on the same days so I could work from home a few days a week, that request was not respected.
 And then when my mother in law deteriorated I asked to have some time off and there was a suggestion I did not have any leave.
 Instead of hearing my calls for help, their priority was for me to be at meetings and continue to contribute to the business.

 My ability to maintain my work, my grief and my family was diminishing fast.
 And when my dad went into hospital again, it was my last straw.
 But instead of asking me if I was ok, my work kept piling on the expectations.
-More client meetings, more strategies for the business, more forecasting and more conversations about my ability to be present, kind and considerate during the change process.
+More client meetings, more strategies for the business, more forecasting and more conversations about my ability to be present, kind and emotionally available during my working hours.
 I just couldn't do that.
 I had nothing left for me, my family or my colleagues.

 So I told my work how I was feeling and showed them my vulnerabilities.
 Even then, they never asked me for what I needed or if I was ok.
 There was sympathy but mostly irritation, as I was key to their business and I was falling apart at the seams.